Article updated 2020.

 He had told me that despite no engagement or marriage, that “no man could be more committed to you than I am.”

 See, when we are in a fearful state; women always wonder…what if?
 What if he leaves?
 What if he abandons us?
 Especially if I trust him completely and I even have his children…

 I have always been in love with this man, which is one reason why it was easy to spend many years with him without engagement or marriage.

 And I now understand that a man has to feel your need for commitment or marriage in a genuine way.
 They don’t always know that we want it.
-Until they see, and feel us wanting it.
+They don’t KNOW until they see and FEEL us wanting it.
 And this is not manipulative unless you are manipulative.
 It’s simply called adding value to his life.
 And adding the value that he perceives as value.

-We’ve been married now for several years.
-And yet, speaking with many women from every corner of the world, and going through the commitment process myself with my husband, has taught me that “the relationship talk” backfires on a woman; unless she has added a lot of value first.
+Fast forward and we’ve been married now for several years.
+And yet, speaking with many women from every corner of the world, having going through the commitment process myself with my husband, has taught me that “the relationship talk” backfires on a woman; unless she has added a lot of value first.